Skip to main content

 Trophies & Structure

-• Rebecca Liua’ana Trophy – awarded for First Round
+• Rebecca Liua’ana Trophy - First Division

-• Izzy Ford Cup – Second Division, Second Round
+• Izzy Ford Cup - Second Division

 • For historical champions, see the Premier Women - Past Winners page